 You might also bring swimwear and a towel, if you’d like a swim on the return.

 Meeting point and practical details

-We’ll meet at our office in Tre Brør Café near the town square at 9.30 a.m.
+We’ll meet outside of our office in Tre Brør Café (Google maps) near the town square at 9.30 a.m.
 You'll find us on the first floor.
 We make introductions and go through our clothing and equipment before driving to the starting point at Hodnaberg.
 The drive takes about 30 minutes.

 We’ll be back at Voss around 5 p.m.

 The price for adults is NOK 1790 per person (minimum total price: NOK 3580,-).
 The price for children aged 8-14 is NOK 1190 per person.
 The minimum age for children is 8 years.

 Group sizes: 2-12 participants.
 Groups of 4 or more are granted a 25% group discount.